Tenoke/jekyll-blog/_posts/2019-03-12-gpt-finetune.markdown

 In February 2019 OpenAI released [information on their new state of the art language model](https://blog.openai.com/better-language-models/) which created a lot of buzz within the community.
 While few disagree the results they included are better than anything we've seen before (even if mainly because they made a bigger model combining recent advances), many were peeved that OpenAI only released a small pre-trained version of their model rather than the full one they generated examples with.
 Nonetheless, the small model is also very good, and due to nshepperd's addition to their code, we can easily fine-tune it on our own data to easily generate (near-)state of the art results specific to whatever we want.

 Since then people have been experimenting with the model, including some like the aforementioned nsheppered adding simple scripts allowing us to fine-tune the model on our data.
-In this post, I am going to describe how to use easily available tools like those scripts, Google Collab and Facebook's Data Export option in order to create borderline realistic conversation snippets.
+In this post, I am going to describe how to use easily available tools like those scripts, Google Colab and Facebook's Data Export option in order to create borderline realistic conversation snippets.

 If you don't have enough data on facebook, you should be able to easily export your conversation data from pretty much any other service and train on that.
 Better yet, you can combine data from different sources - as usual with machine learning, the more data you have the better.

-You can follow in the collab [here](https://colab.research.google.com/drive/1OiieFQZyROURR9kvfrsytsy4lGTSSIwP).
+You can follow in the colab [here](https://colab.research.google.com/drive/1OiieFQZyROURR9kvfrsytsy4lGTSSIwP).
 Make sure to click Runtime> Change Runtime type> GPU (or TPU)

 ## Code